KIDJourney/Sokoban_Pygame/README.md

     P for the respawn point

-Any comment and advice except refactor code .
+Any comments and advices are welcomed except refactor code .

 # License